miguelvillaresb/spring-authorization-server-oauth2/README.md

 1. Clone this repository.
 2. Run `mvn spring-boot:run`
 3. The server will start in Spring Security debug mode so we will be able to track the flow of requests.
 Edit `application.yml` file to disable debug mode on Spring Security.
+4. OpenAPI swagger will be available in http://localhost:9000/swagger-ui/

 ## Testing OAuth2 flow
 1. Import postman collection file included inside `postman` folder.